 Who are they?

-The Center of Internet Security (CIS) is a non-for-profit NGO that develops their own Configuration Policy Benchmarks (CPB).
-The CPB are essentially guidelines by which organizations can improve their cyber security and compliance programs and posture.
+The Center of Internet Security (CIS) is a not-for-profit NGO that develops its own Configuration Policy Benchmarks (CPB).
+The CPB are essentially guidelines by which organizations can improve their cybersecurity and compliance programs and posture.
 This initiative aims to create community developed security configuration baselines for IT and Security products that are commonly used by organizations. in addition, CIS puts out a series of protocols called CIS Controls which are updated and reviewed through an informal community process from time to time.